IDMNYU/MSThesis-Fall2019/_pages/assignments.md

 - Weekly post on your process website, highlight any progress toward your project (beyond the writing)

 - Outline
 	- Compose an outline of your entire paper: it should cover the Abstract, Background, Project, Conclusion and Future Perspectives.
-Refer to the [Thesis Paper](https://idmnyu.github.io/MS-Thesis-Spring-2019/_pages/thesis-paper.html) page for more details on what each of these sections include.
+Refer to the [Thesis Paper](https://idmnyu.github.io/MSThesis-Fall2019/_pages/thesis-paper.html) page for more details on what each of these sections include.

 	- The outline corresponds to your future Table of Contents.
-Refer to our shared class folder for [examples of past theses](https://drive.google.com/drive/u/1/folders/1H8sbVdIDZ62vrR7rS3YcGQSOScM7q8e0) and their tables of contents.
+Refer to our shared class folder for [LINK NEEDED]and their tables of contents.

 	- Bring 2 printed copies to class for our outlining workshop.